strangerstudios/paid-memberships-pro/readme.txt

 = 1.9.4.5 =
 * BUG FIX: Added 'error' to the list of default order statuses.
+* BUG FIX: Fixed issue where PayPal recurring_payment messages with status "Pending" were treated as "Failed" by our IPN handler.
+(Thanks, Matt Julian)
 * BUG FIX: The redirect away from the billing page needed to be in the preheader instead of the page shortcode.
 * BUG FIX/ENHANCEMENT: Using the pmpro_getOrderStatuses() function in adminpages/orders.php instead of redundant code there.
+* ENHANCEMENT: You can now sort by the Membership Level column added to the users list in the dashboard.
+(Thanks, Matt Julian)

 = 1.9.4.4 =
 * BUG FIX: Updated the filters to extend membership levels to use the new pmpro_getSpecificMembershipLevelForUser() function to avoid bugs when MMPU is enabled.